rbolliger/apostrophePollPlugin/data/doc/04_polls_deifinition.markdown

 #### Custom Captcha

-To display reCaptcha, the plugin requires the installation of [sfFormExtraPlugin](http://www.symfony-project.org/plugins/sfFormExtraPlugin "sfFormExtra"). apostrophePollPlugin extends the widget provided by sfFormExtraPlugin in order to enable reCaptcha display in ajax-driven partials, which is the case for the aPollSlot.
+To display reCaptcha, the plugin requires the installation of [sfFormExtraPlugin](http://www.symfony-project.org/plugins/sfFormExtraPlugin "sfFormExtra"). apostrophePollPlugin extends the widget provided by sfFormExtraPlugin in order to enable reCaptcha display in Ajax-driven partials, which is the case for the aPollSlot.

 To use another captcha or any other security technique, it is possible to override the `getCaptchaWidget()` and `getCaptchaValidator()` functions provided by `PluginaPollBaseForm`.
 This can be done by customizing `aPollBaseForm`, if you want to replace reCaptcha in all polls, or directly in the poll's form class, to use a specific captcha for that particular case.